echo2echo/Perl-Web-Images/README.md

 To install on Ubuntu Linux try the following...

-bash$ sudo apt install imagemagick
+ $ sudo apt install imagemagick

 or build from source... see  https://imagemagick.org for instructions